Vallejo Wedding Venue

 Special Events, Parties

-Catering: provided or BYO upon approval
+Catering: in-house or BYO upon approval

 Kitchen Facilities: moderately equipped